Murder of Joe Cole: Death

 A book of Cole's collected writings, primarily tour journals, was published posthumously by Rollins's publishing company and titled Planet Joe.
 It describes his time touring in the 1980s, in particular with Black Flag.
 Rollins included Cole's story in his spoken word performances.
 Cole also appeared in Raves – God's Movie, Volume 1 starring Joe Cole.
 According to Rolling Stone, after Cole's death, hundreds of hours of interviews Cole had taped with "flamboyant street characters" in Venice Beach were edited into an hour of "primo footage" that the magazine described as "an unflinching look at the American dream gone amok".

 In a 2001 interview with Howard Stern, Rollins was asked about rumors that he kept Cole's brain in his house.
 He stated that he has only the soil from the spot where Cole was killed.
-During the interview, he also speculated that the reason they were targeted may have been because, days prior to the incident, record producer Rick Rubin had requested to hear the newly recorded album The End of Silence (1992) and parked his Rolls-Royce outside their house while carrying a cell phone.
-Because of the notoriety of the neighborhood, Rollins suspected that this would bring trouble because of the implication that there was money in the home.
+During the interview, he also speculated that the reason they were targeted may have been because, days prior to the incident, record producer Rick Rubin had requested to hear the newly-recorded album The End of Silence (1992) and parked his Rolls-Royce car outside their house while carrying a cell phone.
+Due to some recent crime in the neighborhood, Rollins suspected Rubin’s visit would bring trouble because of suspicions there was money in the home.
 He even wrote in his journal the night of Rubin's visit that his home "is going to get popped".